 Are you or your spouse considering separation or Divorce?

 If you’re uncertain about the future of your marriage considering divorce but are not completely sure that’s the best path?
-Discernment counseling can help.
+Discernment coaching can help.

-Discernment Counseling is a chance to slow down, take a breath, and look at all options for your marriage before making a final decision about divorce.
+Discernment Coaching is a chance to slow down, take a breath, and look at all options for your marriage before making a final decision about divorce.

-The Goal of Discernment Counseling is for each of you to gain clarity and confidence about a direction, based on a deeper understanding of your relationship and its possibilities for the future.
+The Goal of Discernment Coaching is for each of you to gain clarity and confidence about a direction, based on a deeper understanding of your relationship and its possibilities for the future.

 I will help you decide on a direction for your marriage:

-- Path 1: Work to restore your marriage to health through couples counseling with separation and divorce off the table.
+- Path 1: Work to restore your marriage to health through Marriage Coaching, with separation and divorce off the table.

 - Path 2: Move toward separation or divorce